knuthaug/blog.knuthaugen.no/_posts/2014-09-13-cache-invalidation-explained.md

 ## Cache headers

-[RFC 7234](http://tools.ietf.org/html/rfc7234)[2] (the revised HTTP/1.1 spec) mentions the normal cache headers, which can be useful to know about, event though they are not part of the cache invalidation scheme I will be discussing.
+[RFC 7234](http://tools.ietf.org/html/rfc7234)[2] (the revised HTTP/1.1 spec, cache portion) mentions the normal cache headers, which can be useful to know about, even though all of them are not part of the cache invalidation scheme I will be discussing.

 * Age
 * Expires